srinjoyc/fcl-docs/README.md

 > :warning: **This method can only be used in web browsers.**

-Used to authenticate the current user via any wallet that supports FCL.
-Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a wallet to login or sign up with.
+Authenticate the current user via any wallet that supports FCL.
+Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a wallet.
 Once the wallet provider has authenticated the user, FCL will set the values on the [current user](##`CurrentUserObject`) object.

 ### Note